Our Team

 Jessica Delorey, Western University

-Jessica Delorey is a 3rd-year PhD Candidate in the School and Applied Child Psychology program at Western University.
-She is passionate about celebrating the things that make people unique and believes that including students with disabilities in regular classrooms adds so much value to schools, communities, and society.
 Jessica’s interest in inclusive education began when she was a child and noticed differences in the way her brother with Down syndrome experienced school.
 Joining the Canadian Research Centre on Inclusive Education was a natural choice and has allowed Jessica to use her personal experiences to guide her research.
 Jessica has published her honours and master’s theses and has contributed to additional publications with members from the Centre.
-In 2022, she was a recipient of the Inclusive Education Research Award.

 Jessica is currently working on her doctoral research with Dr. Jacqueline Specht.
 This work aims to contribute to our understanding of how beginning teachers develop beliefs that are related to being effective teachers in inclusive classrooms.